 These products are used to hide imperfections of the skin, so it is important that they are able to fully cover blemishes, discoloration and other flaws.
 Adding magnesium oxide to the formula of a foundation or concealer makes the product less transparent, allowing it to provide fuller coverage to the complexion.

 Magnesium oxide is especially useful because it decreases transparency without causing a large increase in the thickness of the foundation.
 As a result, products that contain the ingredient are highly effective without feeling heavy on the skin.

 Historically, magnesium oxide was used in cosmetics and skin care products almost solely as an additive, but the popularity of microdermabrasion has led some skin care companies to use the substance as an active ingredient.
 Microdermabrasion is a skin treatment in which tiny crystals of diamonds or other gems are used to create friction on the complexion.
 This friction removes cells from the outer layer of skin and helps to normalize the skin’s texture and tone.

 In recent years, skin care companies have worked to create topical beauty products that can offer benefits similar to microdermabrasion.

-Because magnesium oxide is comprised of tiny crystals, it is sometimes added to facial scrubs and moisturizers in an attempt to mimic the gemstone crystals used in microdermabrasion.
+Because magnesium oxide cosmetics is comprised of tiny crystals, it is sometimes added to facial scrubs and moisturizers in an attempt to mimic the gemstone crystals used in microdermabrasion.
 These products are helpful for performing many of the tasks for which microdermabrasion is commonly used.
 Among these are lessening the appearance of signs of aging, removing discolored skin tissue and reducing the size of enlarged pores.